libp2p/testlab/README.md

 - [Nomad environment variables](https://github.com/hashicorp/nomad/blob/v0.9.3/api/api.go#L217)
 - [Consul environment variables](https://github.com/hashicorp/consul/blob/v1.5.2/api/api.go#L24)

-Furthermore, users can optionall provide a path in the environment variable `TESTLAB_ROOT` to define where the testlab metadata will be stored.
+Furthermore, users can optionally provide a path in the environment variable `TESTLAB_ROOT` to define where the testlab metadata will be stored.
 This defaults to `/tmp/testlab`. **NOTE**: In order to have multiple testlab topologies in flight at the same time, one must define different `TESTLAB_ROOT`s for each topology.

-The testlab CLI has but two commands:
+The testlab CLI has two commands:

 - `testlab start <json configuration>`
   Parses, evaluates for correctness, and attempts to deploy a topology as